refinedev/refine/documentation/blog/2024-09-11-react-virtual-dom.md

 hide_table_of_contents: false
 ---

-Here’s the sentence adapted for the Virtual DOM article:

 **This article was last updated on September 11, 2024, to add sections on Impact of Virtual DOM on Rendering Performance and Common Pitfalls with the Virtual DOM**

 ## Introduction